hu-macsy/lama_old/scai/doc/installation/install.rst

 The installation will be placed in the directory that has been specified during the configuration by the variable **CMAKE_INSTALL_PREFIX**.
 This installation directory will be refered later as **SCAI_ROOT**.

-- Header files, libraries and example programs will always be installed.
+- Header files, libraries, and example programs will always be installed.
 - Test programs are only used during the build phase and will never be installed.
 - Documentation is only installed if it has been built before.